ANTI-HUNGER

 WIC ADVOCATES

-Are you are interested in learning or sharing how WIC impacts your work?
+Are you interested in learning or sharing how WIC impacts your work?
 Please join our statewide network to increase utilization of WIC in Tennessee!
 On these monthly calls, we will dive into the specifics of the WIC program, discuss barriers and best practices, and learn from community partners across the state.

 WIC Champions is held at 9am CT on the second Thursday of every month.
 Everyone, from experts in the field to novices, is welcome to join!

-Our WIC Team at TJC would love to connect with you!
-Please Contact Anne Dobson Ball (aball@tnjustice.org) or Anna Grace Breedlove (abreedlove@tnjustice.org).
+Our WIC team at TJC would love to connect with you!
+Please contact Anne Dobson Ball (aball@tnjustice.org) or Anna Grace Breedlove (abreedlove@tnjustice.org).

 SUMMER EBT